-- Monitor land development to ensure there is enough serviced employment and industrial land to meet future need for a number of price points from start-ups to multinationals. - Prepare flexible planning controls to ensure businesses of the future are not unduly restricted. - Leverage opportunities created by Western Sydney International Airport to promote agribusiness, food export and tourism. - Strengthen connectivity between Liverpool City Centre and neighbourhood and district centres. - Collaborate with TfNSW to address the growing freight task and support actions the State Government and industry need to take for the efficient, safe and sustainable movement of freight, in line with the NSW Freight and Ports Plan 2018-2023. - Manage the interfaces of industrial, trade and intermodal facilities to reduce adverse impacts. - Collaborate with TfNSW, DPIE and private industry to support the urban consolation of freight.
+- Monitor land development to ensure there is enough serviced employment and industrial land to meet future need for a number of price points from start-ups to multinationals. - Prepare flexible planning controls to ensure businesses of the future are not unduly restricted. - Leverage opportunities created by Western Sydney International Airport to promote agribusiness, food export and tourism. - Strengthen connectivity between Liverpool City Centre and neighbourhood and district centres.

-- 12.1 Develop Industrial and Employment Lands Strategy and review LEP and DCP to ensure alignment (short term) - 12.2 Review the LEP and DCP to ensure statutory planning controls protect key freight routes and employment lands from sensitive land uses (short to medium term) - 12.3 Investigate provision of new industrial land, including light industrial (IN2), between the airport and the CBD, including extension of industrial zoned land in Austral, to ensure ongoing supply (short to medium term)
+- 12.1 Review LEP to align with Industrial and Employment Lands Strategy. (short term) - 12.2 Review LEP and DCP for employment lands to address a future transition to "new industries" in appropriate locations. (short term) - 12.3 Review industrial land zones under LEP to enable innovative employment uses to support Liverpool Innovation Precinct. (short term) - 12.4 Investigate provision of new industrial land, including light industrial (IN2), between the airport and the CBD, including extension of industrial zoned land in Austral, to ensure ongoing supply. (short to medium term)